xujiahuayz/yieldAggregators/README.md

 pip install -e ".[dev]"
 ```

-## Connect to a full node to fetch onchain data
+## Connect to a full node to fetch on-chain data

 Connect to a full node using `ssh` with port forwarding flag `-L` on: